 Eiffel Tower Playground

 There is no shortage of playgrounds near the Eiffel Tower and Champ de Mars.
-Our Paris Airbnb apartment was only a couple of blocks from the Eiffel Tower, so we would often make the short walk over after breakfast to give our daughter some play time.
+Our Paris vacation home rental apartment was only a couple of blocks from the Eiffel Tower, so we would often make the short walk over after breakfast to give our daughter some play time.

 As wonderful as it was to have rented an apartment, it wasn’t completely baby-proof.
 Rather than chase her around the apartment, we opted to visit the nearby Eiffel Tower playground and just let her play.